gregdferrell/algo/README.md

 * `ic_42_find_duplicate_files.py`: File all duplicate files (having different names) given a base directory.
 * `ic_43_merge_sorted_arrays.py`: Merge two sorted arrays into one sorted array.
 * `ic_45_graph_coloring.py`: Given an undirected graph with maximum degree, find a graph coloring using at most D+1 colors.
+* `ic_mesh_messaage.py`: Write a function to find the shortest route from one phone to another in a messaging app.
 * `ic_find_dup.py`: Write a function that finds a duplicate in a list -optimizing for space.
 * `ic_paren_matcher.py`: Write a function that gives the index of a closing paren in a given string and index of the opening paren.
 * `ic_permutation_palindrome.py`: Write a function that checks whether any permutation of an input string is a palindrome.